-The results of the daily stress tests carried out by CRCC determine the impact on liquid resources generated by the default of each individual Member considered.
-Based on these results, the two members and their affiliates with the highest credit exposure to CRCC are identified and the aggregate liquidity risk they generate is compared with the available cash for CRCC to determine the adequacy of its liquid resources.
+The results of the daily stress tests carried out by CRCC determine the impact on liquid resources that would be generated by the default of each individual Member considered.
+Based on these results, the two members and their affiliates with the highest credit exposure to CRCC in each Segment are identified and the aggregate liquidity risk they generate is compared with the available cash for CRCC to determine the adequacy of its liquid resources.